andreasmalta/choco_packages/geupd/Readme_en.txt

  3. On the Deletion Confirmation dialog box, click the [Yes] button.

- 4. Click one of the printer icons displayed in [Printers and Faxes], and click [Print server property] on the toolbar.
+ 4. Click one of the printer icons displayed in [Devices and Printers], and click [Print server property] on the toolbar.

  5. Click the [Driver] tab.